mathewa6/MathJax-Node-Accessibility-Demo/readme.md

   Process route.
 Used to retrieve bearer token Please refer **Endpoints**
 - bearertoken
   Your bearertoken
-- latexformula
+- html
-  Your Latex formula
+  Your escaped html content strings which will be processed individually.

 ## Further information:
 - *LaTeX* delimiters can be `\(` and `\)` or `\[` and `\]`